 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+James Brien: __These techniques allow a detailed understanding of viral pathogenesis and provides the ability to dissect the mechanism of protection provided by vaccines or therapeutics. _________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

 Are there any specific areas of research that this method could provide insight into?